buying ethical jewellery

 If a jeweller is certified by an accreditation scheme or are a member of an organisation that you are unfamiliar with, ask them what this means.
 If it is unclear from a jeweller’s website what their ethical policies are or what kinds of materials they use, contact them to ask.
 Asking about material origins and sourcing methods is critical for growing the responsible jewellery industry and the ethical making market.

 Why Buy Ethical?

-When people refer to ethical jewellery, just like with ethical fashion, cars, food, or any type of consumer good, it can refer to a variety of things.
-It is ultimately, up to you to decide what you value most in the quality of products.
+When people refer to ethical jewellery, just like with ethical fashion or any type of consumer good, it can refer to a variety of things.
+It is ultimately up to you to decide what you value most in the quality of the products you buy.
 You have the buying power to increase the market for responsibly sourced jewellery and to change the way jewellery is made.
 If you are passionate about your buying power and what it can do the for the workers of the world, consider ethically made jewellery.

 Ethically made jewellery is crucially about the origins of the materials used to make the product and the conditions under which these were produced.
 This is where the majority of the environmental and social injustices occur in the production of jewellery.
 Additionally, ethically made jewellery has to do with the methods and processes in the production of the finished jewellery.

 For jewellery made with ethically sourced metals there is the option of buying Fairtrade or Fairmined jewellery or jewellery made from certified recycled metals.
 There is also the option of buying jewellery that is not made with precious metals but rather with alternative, materials.
 When purchasing jewellery with stones, look for jewellers that can talk to you about where and how their stones are mined and processed.